Progne subis

 and burned.
 This gets rid of any hatching larvae.
 The compartment can then be swabbed down with rubbing alcohol

-to kill any remaining mites or blow fly larva.
+to kill any remaining mites/blowfly eggs.
 New nesting material can now be added.

-originally used by the martins matching the original nest as close as possible
+originally used by the martins matching the original nest as much as possible

 This activity should be done quickly and only on warmer days so the nestlings